saoirse-defi/CI-MS3-hashboard/README.md

 #### Flask

 Flask is a web application framework written in Python based on the Werkzeug toolkit & the Jinja2 templating language.
 During my development of this application is when I noticed the usefulness of flask, getting to experiment with the different flask libraries.
+Jinja templating also opened a lot of doors for me as a web developer when managing repeated pre-defined data.

 ### Modules